anuptiwari32/Indian-Postal-Code/README.md

-# Indian Postal Code with latitude and longitude
+# Indian Postal Code with latitude and longitude with SQL format

 Readme for  Postal Code files :